schuellerf/docker-geneweb/README.md

 # docker-geneweb
 Dockerized installation of Geneweb

-The container does not include `gwsetup` by default but this is only installed once to create a database

-*hint:* `gwsetup` is the program to create a genealogy database initially

 ## Usage

 Usually you want to keep your database so to keep your data in an *existing* directory e.g. `${HOME}/GenealogyData`